illinois-impact/ece408_project/README.md

 Optimize your GPU convolution.

-Your implementation will be graded on its performance relative to other optimized implementations from the class.
+Your implementation will be partially graded on its performance relative to other optimized implementations from the class.

+All of your code for this and the later milestones must be executed between `auto start = ...` and `auto end = ...` in `new-inl.h`.
+The easiest way to ensure this is that all of your code should be in `forward()` or called by `forward()` from `new-forward.cuh` or `new-forward.h`.
+Do not modify any timing-related code.

+You may use nvprof to collect more detailed information through timeline and analysis files.

+    nvprof -o timeline.nvprof <your executable>
+    nvprof --analysis-metrics -o analysis.nvprof <your executable>

+you can collect the generated files by following the download link reported by rai at the end of the execution.
+`--analysis-metrics` significantly slows the run time, you may wish to modify the python scripts to run on smaller datasets during this profiling.

 **Only your last `--submit` will be graded.
 Be sure that your final `--submit` is the one you want to be graded.**